Thursday, 03 October 2024

 Information – reservations, at least 1 day before the performance: 2109430688 (10.00-16.00 daily)

-• Delta Restaurant (located on the 5th floor of the GNO building) will be offering a menu for two people at 40 euros at the tables by the Canal and in the restaurant’s indoor space.
+• Delta Restaurant (located on the 5th floor of the GNO building) will be offering a menu for two people at 40 euros in the bar area of the restaurant.
 This offer will be available on all performance dates except for the performance on the 22nd of October.

 Information – reservations, at least 1 day before the performance: 6986657553 (Mon-Fri 12.00-18.00, Sat-Sun 16.00-18.00)